 Buffer has the ability to convert its samples to any other format this gem supports.
 This means you can read samples from a file in whatever format you like, regardless of the actual sample format in the file (e.g. read a file with 8-bit samples and get 16-bit samples back).
 You can also do the same with

-Writer – for example, rather than remember the sample range of 16-bit integer PCM format (was it 32,767? or 32,768?) you can instead generate floating point samples between -1.0 and 1.0, and transparently write them out as 16-bit integer PCM samples.
+Writer – for example, rather than remember the sample range of 16-bit integer PCM format (is the max sample 32,767? or 32,768?) you can instead generate floating point samples between -1.0 and 1.0, and transparently write them out as 16-bit integer PCM samples.

 Let’s write a simple tone to a wave file.
 A square wave is one of the simplest ways to create sound, so let’s do that.
 Our square wave will consist of a sample repeated a certain number of times, followed by the same number of repeated samples at the opposite amplitude.
 For example: